slingr-stack/slingr-docs/content/en/dev-reference/scripting/sys-data.md

 ###  executeAction(queryBuilder, actionName, body)

-Executes an action in the background over the records returned by the query.
+Executes an action in the background or synchronously over the records returned by the query

 ##### Parameters